JalaU-Capstones/topovision/README.md

 ---

+## ✨ **What's New in Version 0.2.1**

+This version introduces a complete unit conversion and perspective calibration system, making TopoVision a more accurate and user-friendly tool for real-world analysis.

+*   **Unit Conversion System**: All calculations and measurements can now be displayed in various units (meters, feet, etc.).
+*   **Perspective Calibration**: A new calibration tool allows you to correct for perspective distortion by defining a real-world rectangle, ensuring all measurements are dimensionally accurate.
+*   **Interactive Tutorials**: A new event-driven tutorial system guides first-time users through the application's key features.
+*   **Improved UI**: The user interface has been refactored for a more stable and responsive layout.
+*   **Enhanced Visualizations**: The gradient heatmap and 3D plot now correctly handle perspective and aspect ratio, providing clearer and more accurate visualizations.

+---

 ## ⚙️ **Key Features**

 *   🎥 Real-time video capture using OpenCV
+*   📏 **Unit Conversion**: Display results in meters, feet, kilometers, etc.
+*   📐 **Perspective Calibration**: Correct for perspective distortion for accurate measurements.
-*   🧮 Numerical computation of partial derivatives and gradients
+*   🧮 Numerical computation of partial derivatives, gradients, arc length, and volume.
-*   ✨ **Dynamic 3D Surface Plots**: Interactive visualization of topographic data, including heatmaps and vector fields.
+*   ✨ **Dynamic 3D Surface Plots**: Interactive visualization of topographic data.
+*   🗺️ **Gradient Heatmaps**: Clear visualization of slope and steepness.
-*   🖱️ Interactive point and region selection on GUI
+*   🖱️ Interactive region selection on the GUI.
-*   🧠 Modular design following **SOLID** principles and **Design Patterns**
-*   ⚡ Optimized for low-resource environments (Python 3.11 + NumPy vectorization)
+*   🧠 **Interactive Tutorials**: Guides first-time users through the application.
-*   📦 Easy installation via PyPI
+*   📦 Easy installation via PyPI.

 ---